bnmnetp/CS160/06_WordLadder/wordladder.md

 1. Write a function that reads the words.txt file and creates three sets of words.
 2. Write a function that takes a particular word, and the set of words that are the same length, and then returns all of the words that are the different by one letter.
 3. Implement the Stack and Queue classes as we have done in class, or follow the book.
 Implement a clone method for your Stack class.
+It is really important to get the clone method right.
+A correct clone method will create a brand new stack, with the same set of words pushed onto the new stack in the same order as the stack you are cloning.
+Many people get this wrong by making a new stack but having using something like `newstack.items = self.items`  This statement makes the items of the newstack reference *the same* list as the current stack, which will means that if you push something on to newstack it will also be pushed onto the old stack as well.
 4. Implement the word ladder solution using all of the parts above.